ayushsrivastava55/disaster-vault/README.md

 The app listens on `http://localhost:3000` and renders live USGS earthquake data.
 Creating a vault writes to `../data/vaults.json`, which powers the donation log shown on the dashboard with your own interactions.
+Set the `DISASTER_VAULT_DATA_DIR` environment variable before starting the app if you need the prototype data to live somewhere else
+(for example during automated tests).

 ### 3. Start the oracle worker